Onyx-Protocol/Onyx/docs/core/get-started/sdk.md

 ## Java

-The Java SDK is available via Maven, on Sonatype's [Central Repository](https://search.maven.org/#search%7Cga%7C1%7Cchain-sdk-java).
+The Java SDK is available via [Maven](https://search.maven.org/#search%7Cga%7C1%7Cchain-sdk-java).
 Java 7 or greater is required.

 **Maven** users should add the following to `pom.xml`: